1,000+ Opportunities

 Biological Technologies Office AI programs covering biosecurity, bio-inspired computing, and AI for biological systems analysis.

-4 matching grants
+16 matching grants

 DARPA's AI Forward program advances trustworthy artificial intelligence systems for national security through AI Exploration (AIE) opportunities using streamlined contracting procedures.
 The program emerged from two 2023 workshops with approximately 200 participants from commercial, academic, and government sectors.
 AI Forward funds 18-month projects to establish feasibility of new AI concepts, with awards issued within 3 months of opportunity announcement.
 The program addresses three essential research thrusts: foundational theory for understanding AI system limits and guardrails, AI engineering for predictable real-world deployment, and human-AI teaming for trustworthy collaboration.
 Associated active programs include EMHAT, FACT, and FoundSci.
 DARPA has invested over $2 billion through its AI Next campaign since 2018, with approximately 70% of current DARPA programs utilizing AI or machine learning.
 Proposals are submitted through the DARPA R&D Opportunities portal.

-AI Exploration Opportunities (AIEs) is sponsored by Defense Advanced Research Projects Agency (DARPA).
-AI Exploration Opportunities (AIEs) are a series of unique funding opportunities to explore new directions for artificial intelligence (AI) research, with streamlined contracting procedures and funding mechanisms.
-These projects aim to establish the feasibility of new AI concepts within 18 months of award, focusing on trustworthy systems for national security missions.
+AI Exploration Opportunities (AIEs) under AI Forward is sponsored by Defense Advanced Research Projects Agency (DARPA).
+AI Forward is DARPA's initiative to explore new directions for artificial intelligence (AI) research that will result in trustworthy systems for national security missions.
+AIEs are unique funding opportunities that use streamlined contracting procedures to establish the feasibility of new AI concepts.
+This could include research into AI for security threat detection.

 Use our free grant finder to search active federal funding opportunities by agency, eligibility, and deadline.